 Now we will look at some possibilities for creating a thermoelectric harvesting system.
 Very large TE modules are available up to 50 mm square and larger.
 One example is the Laird 926-1178-ND

 .
 The manufacturer specifications are geared toward use of the Laird module as a thermoelectric heat pump.
 This is typical of TE datasheets.
 However, a simple rule of thumb can be applied when choosing the best TE module for power generation.
 Best performance from a given size of module is usually provided by the device with the highest product of VMAX

 Figure 2: CUI 102-1679-ND 10 W thermoelectric module.

 For more discrete applications, experimentation, or basic proof-of-concept, much smaller TE modules are also available (Figure 2).
 Consider the 102-1679-ND

-from CUI.
+.
 This TE is also specified as a heat pump but will provide good harvesting performance considering that the rule of thumb value for this module is 17.8 VA.